Distance: 8 km

 View Fullscreen Map

-Drive to the Carcross cutoff (Klondike Highway #2) and follow it for 45 km (6 km north of Carcross).
+From Whitehorse drive south on the Alaska Highway towards the Carcross cutoff (South Klondike Highway) and follow it for 45 km (6 km north of Carcross).
 As soon as you cross a small stream (which may be dry), there is a driveway on the left that runs parallel with the highway.
-Park at the bottom of the driveway without blocking it.
+Park at the bottom of the driveway where there is a small parking area.

-At the bare ridge, turn left up towards the mountain.
-The path climbs up through a couple of stands of aspen.
+At the open ridge, turn left and follow the trail up towards the mountain.
+The path continues to climb up through a couple of stands of aspen.
 Soon you will be through the trees and on the ridge in the alpine.
-Walk up the ridge towards the summit.
+Walk up the ridge towards the first main summit.
 Once you can see the other side, you've made it!
 Explore some more, or turn around and follow the same path back.